alephcloud/hs-configuration-tools/README.md

-You can integrate the information provided by the `PkgInfo` modules with the command line interface of an application by importing the respective module for the component and using the `runWithPkgInfoConfiguration`{.haskell} function from the module `Configuration.Utils`{.haskell} as show in the following
+You can integrate the information provided by the `PkgInfo` modules with the command line interface of an application by importing the respective module for the component and using the `runWithPkgInfoConfiguration` function from the module `Configuration.Utils` as show in the following
 example:

 ~~~{.haskell}